alekseyl/mini-apivore/README.md

 So base credits are for the apivore authors, this is 60% copy/paste of original project.
 Rem: didn't forked cause didn't expect it to be a relatively small changes.

+Code-Test-Document, the idea of how things are need to be done: https://medium.com/@leshchuk/code-test-document-9b79921307a5

 ## What's new/different
 * Swagger schema can be loaded from file or directly.
 One schema per MiniTestClass.
 * Removed all dependencies from active support and rails.
 See test as example of how